amnbl109/excel-vba-automation/README.md

 - Loads all tables into the Excel Data Model
 - Creates the `Pivot_Structure` sheet
 - Adds a **Pivot Tables** button
-- Assigns the pivot creation macro to the button
+- Assigns the "Create_Multiple_Pivots" macro to the button

 ### Output
 - Structured Excel tables